The Short Answer

 Ease of Cleaning

-A good automatic pet feeder is one of the few pet gadgets that genuinely changes daily life — for you and your pet.
-The wrong one, though, creates new problems.
-Start with a clear list of your needs: dry or wet food, WiFi or offline, one pet or multiple.
-Then match the feeder to those requirements rather than the lowest price or the flashiest feature set.
+A good automatic pet feeder genuinely changes daily routine for the better, for both of you — the wrong one just creates new problems.
+Start with your actual requirements — dry or wet food, WiFi or offline, one pet or multiple — and match the feeder to those, not to the lowest price or flashiest feature list.
+Browse the current lineup at VMI Direct.